High School Musical 3: Senior Year: Production

-Discussing returning for a third film in September 2007, Zac Efron told People Magazine, "I can tell you that if the script is good and if we all agree on a final script, then there's nothing that is going to hold us back from doing it.
+Discussing returning for a third film in September 2007, Zac Efron told People magazine, "I can tell you that if the script is good and if we all agree on a final script, then there's nothing that is going to hold us back from doing it.
 We have fun making these movies and that's very rare in this business."
 Rumors persisted of ongoing salary disputes between Disney and the lead performers, particularly Efron.
 According to Rachel Abramowitz, as reported online by the Chicago Tribune, Efron was reported to be asking for $5 million, though she noted he had been offered closer to $3 million.
 Disney had planned to make the film before the Writers Guild strike and Screen Actors Guild strike shut down Hollywood for several months.
 The film was originally titled Haunted High School Musical with plans of a Halloween theme that were later scrapped.

 Despite early reports that Vanessa Hudgens would be dropped from the film due to her nude photo scandal, Disney denied the reports, saying, "Vanessa has apologized for what was obviously a lapse in judgment.
 We hope she's learned a valuable lesson."
 In November 2007, director and choreographer Kenny Ortega stated that pre-production would most likely start in January 2008, with filming planning to take place in Salt Lake City, Utah.
-At that time, the script was finalize and the music was being worked on.
+At that time, the script was finalized and the music was being worked on.
 He hinted that the plot would revolve around the Wildcats' final year in high school and stated, "it looks like we've rounded up the cast".
 The returning cast and film's plot were announced in January 2008.

 Principal photography began on May 3, 2008; the 41 days scheduled for shooting was a longer period than for the first two films.
 The production received a $2 million filming incentive from Utah's Governor's Office of Economic Opportunity board to entice the production to film in Salt Lake City, including at East High School.
 High School Musical 3 was scheduled for release in theaters in the United States on October 24, 2008.
-The film had an $30 million budget and was said at the time to be the final installment with the current cast.
-The film introduced three new characters, Tiara Gold (played by Jemma McKenzie-Brown), Jimmie "The Rocket" Zara (played by Matt Prokop), and Donny Fox (played by Justin Martin), where were viewed by producer Bill Borden as the stars for a potential fourth film for Disney Channel.
+The film had a $30 million budget and was said at the time to be the final installment with the current cast.
+The film introduced three new characters, Tiara Gold (Jemma McKenzie-Brown), Jimmie "The Rocket" Zara (Matt Prokop) and Donny Fox (Justin Martin), who were viewed by producer Bill Borden as the stars for a potential fourth film for Disney Channel.

-Stan Carrizosa, the winner of ABC's reality show, High School Musical: Get in the Picture, appears in "Just Getting Started", a song that is played over the end credits of the theatrical release of the film.
+Stan Carrizosa, the winner of ABC's reality show High School Musical: Get in the Picture, appears in "Just Getting Started", a song that is played over the end credits of the theatrical release of the film.
 The show's other 11 finalists were featured in the music video as well.